Teddy Bridgewater Player Prop Bets for NFL Week 14 | Denver vs. Detroit 12/12/2021

 Matchup vs. Detroit

-- Bridgewater's zero passing yards per game in two matchups against the Lions are 233.5 less than yards than his over/under in Sunday's game.
+- Bridgewater's zero passing yards per game in two matchups against the Lions are 233.5 fewer yards than his over/under in Sunday's game.

 - Bridgewater has no touchdown passes against the Lions over that time.